Lucy Harris (politician)

-Lucy Elizabeth Harris (born 19 October 1990) is a former British Conservative Party politician.
+Lucy Elizabeth Harris (born 19 October 1990) is a former British Conservative Party politician and advisor.
 She was elected as a Brexit Party Member of the European Parliament (MEP) for the Yorkshire and the Humber constituency in the 2019 European parliamentary election.
 She held this role until the United Kingdom's withdrawal from the EU.
 Prior to her political career, she worked in publishing as a corporate communications executive for The Quarto Group, and later the Greater London Authority.

 Early life and career

 Harris was born on 19 October 1990 in Ipswich, Suffolk.
-She grew up in Suffolk but lived in Italy for two years, learning Italian while there.
-Her early education was at Farlingaye High School in Woodbridge, Suffolk, where she was part of the senior choir.
-She studied classical singing at the Guildhall School of Music and Drama and City, University of London, and completed a master's degree in Publishing at University College London.
+She grew up in Suffolk and received her early education at Farlingaye High School in Woodbridge, Suffolk, where she was part of the senior choir.
+Harris moved to Italy in 2010 after successfully applying for financial support from the European Union's Erasmus Programme to study abroad.
+Over the next two years, she lived in Turin and then Rome, where she studied singing and taught herself Italian.
+She studied classical singing at the Guildhall School of Music and Drama and City, University of London, graduating in 2014, and completed a master's degree in Publishing at University College London in the following year.
 Harris has worked as a corporate communications executive for The Quarto Group, and as a press officer for the GLA Conservatives.
 She has also performed solo soprano at the Royal Albert Hall.